openzipkin/brave/brave-impl-spring/README.md

 It does not use XML configuration but Java based container configuration using annotations.

-If you include his module on your classpath you can add the configurations to your Spring context by including com.github.kristofa.brave to the classpath scanning path or by adding the individual config classes.
+If you include this module on your classpath you can add the configurations to your Spring context by including com.github.kristofa.brave to the classpath scanning path or by adding the individual config classes.